plerpsandplerps/Sprouting-Tales/_drafts/GoalsandConflicts.md

 ## Conflicts

 When two or more Characters have Goals that cannot coexist and these characters are in each others' presence, then it is a **Conflict**.
-Conflicts should be resolved when they occur
+Conflicts should be resolved when they occur.

 ### Resolving Conflicts

+When resolving a Conflict use Order.